 For over thirty years, I have worked in the field of Motivation, Communications and Collaboration.
 Prior to becoming a hypnotherapist, I founded a company called Goals Groups International to teach people how to create small groups where everyone in the group helps each other achieve their goals.
-In addition to my RTT practice I am an author, adjunct professor, corporate communication consultant, and a knowledge management specialist.
+In addition to my hypnotherapy practice I am an author, adjunct professor, corporate communication consultant, and a knowledge management specialist.

 One key question has guided my career: How can we use the power of language to improve our lives and achieve our goals?
 I’ve studied this question from the perspective of public communication (rhetoric), interpersonal communication, and organizational communication.
 As a hypnotherapist, I now use the power of language to help people to tap the powers of their subconscious so that they can quickly, easily, comfortably achieve their goals.

 I experienced hypnosis for the first time when I went in search of a way to calm my nerves prior to a surgery needed to correct the errors of two previous surgeons.
 Talk therapy had backfired.
 It only made me more anxious.
 This left me a little bit desperate for relief.
 I knew that my fears and anxieties would naturally lead to elevated stress hormone levels.
 I knew that the elevated cortisol and adrenaline would impact my body’s response to anesthesia and its ability to heal afterwards.
 The anti-anxiety medications my doctor had prescribed provided a temporary fix, at best, and came with troubling side-effects.
 Since all conventional methods had failed me, I contacted a local hypnotherapist and tried hypnosis.
 The experience gave me a glimpse of what was possible when I collaborated with my own mind.
 I found a source of peace that amazed me.
 Inside of my mind was a powerful reservoir of calm that I was able to tap into before, during and after the surgery.